 We care about IT Security

-Cyber security is the protection of systems, networks, programs, devices and data using technologies and controls that are directly implemented to combat cyber attacks.
+Cyber security or IT security is the protection of systems, networks, programs, devices and data using technologies and controls that are directly implemented to combat cyber attacks.

 Anitmalware software is a program specifically designed in the detection, prevention and removal of malicious software.
 Antimalware can be installed on an individual computing device, server or dedicated network appliance.
 It operates in three main ways, signature and behaviour based detection and ‘sandboxing’.
 For full protection you want to implement all three of these methods.

 IT Security monitoring is the collection and analysis of information on your network, designed to track behaviour or unauthorised changes on your network.
 It defines what actions trigger alerts and what subsequent measures will be taken.